factoryofthesol/soulcode_test/README.md

 You can read these files in depth to see how they work.
 This README will walk you through _using_ the bundled management command and example Django views.

-## Setup
-This repo is uses Poetry and installs the backend folder as required by Prefect to use Django Apps as dependencies.

-System Requirements include:
-* Python3.10
-* Poetry
-* Node.js LTS(18)

 Next, **set up Django**.
 This example assumes you are familiar with the setup that Django requires, like running initial migrations and creating a superuser.